-Kyra Bussanich (from Lake Oswego) started Kyra's Bake Shop, LLC almost 14 years ago.
+Kyra Bussanich (from Lake Oswego) started Kyra's Bake Shop, LLC over 14 years ago.

 Hey everyone!
 I’m Kyra Bussanich, founder of Kyra’s Bake Shop, an exclusively gluten-free bakery in Portland Oregon.
 You may have seen us on the Food Network dominating the sweet competition on Cupcake Wars!

 David Downing (from Houston, TX, USA) started ChipMonk Baking over 4 years ago.